nopria/set-png-dpi/README.md

 - no re-encoding of image nor validation of PNG format;
 - although complete PNG format validation is **not** performed, file is checked for PNG initial signature and for individual PNG chunk CRC validation.
 Therefore, malformed or corrupted PNG images may or may not generate an error;
 - PNG image file is modified “in place”.
 Density metadata are **overwritten** if already present (file length does not change) or **added** if not present (file length increases by exactly 21 bytes);
-- no backup copy of original file is made unless you uncomment a specified line (see code comments).
+- no backup copy of original file is made unless you uncomment line 70 (see code comments).

 Usage examples: